JordanMicahBennett/ROBOTIZE_JA/README.md

 # QUICK START ON UNDERSTANDING WHAT ARTIFICIAL INTELLIGENCE/MACHINE LEARNING IS ABOUT
-If need be, please see article 1/week 1 of my Gleaner column, for a somewhat concrete introduction to machine learning: "[Artificial Intelligence And The Economy | Utilising Artificial Intelligence Could Aid Economic Stimulation](http://jamaica-gleaner.com/article/news/20180604/artificial-intelligence-and-economy-utilising-artificial-intelligence-could)".
+If need be, please see article 1/week 1 of my Gleaner column, for a reasonably concrete introduction to machine learning: "[Artificial Intelligence And The Economy | Utilising Artificial Intelligence Could Aid Economic Stimulation](http://jamaica-gleaner.com/article/news/20180604/artificial-intelligence-and-economy-utilising-artificial-intelligence-could)".